MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-network-connections-microsoft-defender-antivirus.md

 After you've enabled the service, you need to configure your network or firewall to allow connections between network and your endpoints.
 Because your protection is a cloud service, computers must have access to the internet and reach the Microsoft cloud services.
 Don't exclude the URL `*.blob.core.windows.net` from any kind of network inspection.

 > [!NOTE]
-> The Microsoft Defender Antivirus cloud service is a process for delivering updated protection to your network and endpoints.
-Cloud service is not only protection of files stored in the cloud, instead it uses distributed resources and machine learning, to deliver protection for  your endpoints at a faster rate than the traditional Security intelligence updates.
+> The Microsoft Defender Antivirus cloud service delivers updated protection to your network and endpoints.
+The cloud service should not be considered as only protection for your files that are stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection for your endpoints at a faster rate than the traditional Security intelligence updates.

 ## Services and URLs